 - Poult Purchase Order

 - Poult delivery slip/invoice

 - Code of Practice for the Care and Handling of Hatching Eggs, Breeders, Chickens, and Turkeys

 - Flock Information Recording Form (REC 004)

 - Flock Log (REC 005a)

 - Flock Log for Semi-Confined and Range Production (REC 005b)

-- Disease Response Plan (APP VI)

 - Confirmation Letter from Poult Supplier Regarding Antibiotic Use (APP VII)

 - Input Materials and Water Quality Program (PRO 002)

 - Cleaning and Maintenance Program (PRO 003)

 - Cleaning and Maintenance Procedures (REC 002)

 - OFFSP Self-Audit Checklist (REC 007)

 - Other:

-Farm Personnel Training Program

-Background: Thorough training of farm personnel is vital for implementing and maintaining all aspects of the husbandry and animal care standards.

-TFC On-Farm Food Safety Program© and ensures that employees are familiar with basic animal in carrying out assigned tasks.

-Purpose: To ensure training program is in place for all farm personnel and employees are competent

-Monitoring Procedures Nev New Employee Biosecurity and Task-Related Training: Pric or to working in the barn, new employees are trained on: Deviation and Corrective Action Biosecurity procedures and personal hygiene (refer to Biosecurity and Premises Assessment Program - PRO 001).
-If employees are not trained, they are not permitted to work alone in General bird care and handling (refer to the Code of Practice for the Care and Handling of Hatching Eggs, Breeders, Chickens, and Turkeys). the barn without guidance.
-Animal Care Code of Conduct (refer to Sample Animal Care Code of Conduct in Appendix VIII).
-Emergency procedures to be followed in case of barn equipment failure or disease situation.
-Emergency contact information. necessary, new employees are trained on task-related procedures in order to be appropriate and sample tent personnel, and carry out the assigned task(s) in an appropriate and sa Training is provided by (list qualified trainers, how they are qualified as such, and (optional) what topics they train, e.g., Farm Manager, 20 years experience; employee X, 3 years experience, biosecurity training): ployees are trained by (explain how people are trained, e.g., shadowing existing seventations, etc.): g employees, demonstrations, Oth er: Per sonn el employed prior to the implementation of the TFC On-Farm Programs: May be exempted from documented formal training, provided that they follo program.
-Are (re-)trained on procedures that are substantially changed, or on tasks new implementation.
+Farm Personnel Training Program PRO 006 Background: Background: Thorough training of farm personnel is vital for implementing and maintaining all aspects of the TFC On-Farm Food Safety Program [©] and ensures that employees are familiar with basic animal husbandry and animal care standards.
+Purpose: To ensure training program is in place for all farm personnel and in carrying out assigned tasks. d employees are con npetent Responsibility: Farm Manager Farm Personnel Monitoring Procedures New Employee Bios security and Task-related Training: Prior to working in t he barn, new employees are trained on: Deviation and Co rrective Action - procedures and personal hygiene (refer to Biosecurity and seessment Program - PRO 001).
+If employees are r are not permitted General bir d care and handling (refer to the Code of Practice for the Care ng of Hatching Eggs, Breeders, Chickens, and Turkeys). the barn without e Code of Conduct (refer to Sample Animal Care Code of Conduct □ Emergency procedures to be followed in case of barn equipment failure or disease situ contact information. - ew employees are trained on task-related procedures in order to sonnel, and carry out the assigned task(s) in an appropriate and sa able and Training is provided by (list qualified trainers, how they are qualified as such, and (optional) what topics they train, e.g. Farm Manager, 20 years experience; employee X, 3 years experience, biosecurity training): New personnel is trained by (explain how people are trained, e.g. shadowing): □ Other: 0 May be exercise d prior to the implementation of the TFC On-Farm Food Safety Pro empted from documented formal training, provided that they follo described in the program. ined on procedures that are substantially changed, or on tasks ne ver performed prior to program